-^{A.1}In separable models, $u{i0} = 0$ is a location normalization because the conditional match probability only depends on the difference in the utility shocks.
+&lt;sup>A.1In separable models, $u{i0} = 0$ is a location normalization because the conditional match probability only depends on the difference in the utility shocks.
 However, in this nonseparable model, it would impose an additional restriction.
+See Matzkin (2019) for a discussion.